One family’s inspiring journey through trauma, addiction and child welfare

 Taylor is the yin to her sister’s yang: She is quiet, thoughtful and extremely inquisitive.
 She may not say much, but there is so much going on beneath the surface.
 She’ll often whisper something for her sister to then translate to the rest of the family or group.
 Taylor loves art and reading, and she is exceptionally good at math.

 As of the publishing of this story, David remains in and out of jail and prison for drug-related offenses and altercations.
-Although he is mostly able to stay clean while behind bars, he is seeking his next high immediately upon release.
+Although he is typically able to stay clean while behind bars, he is unable to remain sober upon release.

 His family remains hopeful that he will one day win his battle against his addiction.